Elly-otieno/New-here/README.md

-# New-here
+#I am just starting to practice my skills on python

-starting to learn
+yeey for me!